franklang/docker-frontend/README-docker.md

 ## Getting started

 ### Get Foundation Zurb Template's sources ready
-Clone v6.4 branch of the foundation-zurb-template Git repository in an "assets" folder:
+Clone v6.4 branch of the foundation-zurb-template Git repository in an "assets" folder (in which we'll store our front-end source code to be processed):
 ```shell
 $ git clone --branch v6.4 https://github.com/zurb/foundation-zurb-template.git assets
 ```